Esper breaks with Trump, opposes using military for protests

 “I was not aware a photo op was happening,” he said, adding that he also did not know that police had forcibly moved peaceful protesters in Lafayette Square to clear the way for Trump and his entourage.

+The White House laid responsibility for Monday's events in Lafayette Park on Attorney General William Barr, saying he gave the order for law enforcement to clear out the protest before Trump’s walk to the church ahead of Washington’s 7 p.m. curfew.
+McEnany said the decision was made earlier Monday but had not been executed by the time Barr arrived in the park to survey the scene.
+He gave the order at that time.

+McEnany said law enforcement conducted the operation with appropriate force, which included pepper spray and other chemical agents, and officers on horseback and batons clearing a crowd made up almost entirely of peaceful protesters.

-Trump put a political spin on his criticism of states with violence.
+Trump put a political spin on his criticism of states that have seen violence.
 He said, “You notice that all of these places that have problems, they’re not run by Republicans.
 They’re run by liberal Democrats.”

-The Defense Department has drafted contingency plans for deploying active-duty military if needed.
-Pentagon documents reviewed by The Associated Press showed plans for soldiers from an Army division to protect the White House and other federal buildings if the security situation in the nation’s capital were to deteriorate and the National Guard could not secure the facilities.

-“D.C. had no problems last night.
-Many arrests.
-Great job done by all.
-Overwhelming force.
-Domination,” Trump tweeted Tuesday, after a night in which heavily armed military forces and federal officers swarmed the city.
-Trump added, “(thank you President Trump!).”

 The clampdown followed a weekend of demonstrations outside the White House.
 Trump had been furious about images juxtaposing fires set in the park outside the executive mansion with a darkened White House in the background, according to current and former campaign and administration officials.
-He was also angry about the news coverage revealing he had been rushed to the White House bunker during Friday’s protests.
+He was also angry about the news coverage revealing he had gone to the secure White House bunker during Friday’s protests.

-In a Monday address in the Rose Garden, he called on governors to ramp up the National Guard presence to tamp down the protests.
-If they didn’t, Trump said, he would dispatch the military to their states — a step rarely taken in modern American history.

-The federal government has provided affected states with a list of National Guard resources available to them, the White House official said.
-The official added that Trump’s message to governors was that if they don’t use all the tools in their arsenal, they shouldn’t expect a sympathetic response to any request for federal dollars to help with cleanup and recovery down.
+Trump on Wednesday acknowledged he visited the bunker Friday but claimed he was only conducting an inspection as protests raged outside the White House gates.

+Soldiers from the 82nd Airborne Division remain on standby at Joint Base Andrews in Maryland and Fort Belvoir in Virginia outside Washington.